muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76RC10):
+- Change: Map to State: enable latch mode.
+This mode is a variant where when a state is triggered ON, retriggers are ignored until a timer lapses or the state is turned OFF again.
+When the timer lapses, the state automatically turns OFF.
+The use-case is for situations when you need something triggered once in a given amount of time.
+Thiis is a variant of autorelease.
+The state's mode do not matter if latching.
+The state is expected to be a vanilla (non expression) state and default to OFF.
+- Fix: Map to State: harden code against invalid states.
+- Fix: older log DEBUG entries switched to INFO entries.
+- Fix: (experimental) coercing QT to handle input panel width correctly

 ### (m76RC9A):
 - Fix: UI: In-use button/axis/hat count can report negative values in some cases.
 This fix is visual only.
 - Fix: General: description/comment string data safe encoding/decoding in profiles.